Edgenesis/shifu.dev/docs/guides/telemetryservice/pushtoTDEngine.md

         properties:
           instruction: status
           pushSettings:
-            telemetryCollectionService: push-endpoint-1 # Edit it to the name same with TelemetryService's name(# tag)
+            telemetryCollectionService: push-endpoint-1 # Edit it to the name same with TelemetryService's name
 ```
 Then edit the Configmap yaml file and make sure that the telemetryCollectionService value is the same as the name of the telemetry service you created in the previous step.